-- American

-- American Select

-- American Smaller Companies

-- 21 This Portfolio is not available for subscription at the date of this Prospectus.
+- American - American Select - American Smaller Companies - 21 This Portfolio is not available for subscription at the date of this Prospectus.
 It may be launched at the Directors' discretion, at which time confirmation of the launch will be made available at the registered office of the SICAV.
 22 This Portfolio is not available for subscription at the date of this Prospectus.
-It may be launched - at the Directors' discretion, at which time confirmation of the launch will be made available at the registered office of the SICAV. - 23 This Portfolio is not available for subscription at the date of this Prospectus.
+It may be launched - 24 This Portfolio is not available for subscription at the date of this Prospectus.
+It may be launched at the Directors' discretion, at which time confirmation of the launch will be made available at the registered office of the SICAV. - 23 This Portfolio is not available for subscription at the date of this Prospectus.
 It may be launched at the Directors' discretion, at which time confirmation of the launch will be made available at the registered office of the SICAV.